andrewrichardson701/Stockbase/README.md

 - Fixed the changelog not showing login failures/attempts.
 - Added optic_distance table.
 - Added distance_id to optic_item table.
+- Added spectrum field to optic_item table to show wavelength.
 - Added the logic for adding distances to the DB.
 - Fixed the optics page to show the correct info.